I used to think that authors were solitary creatures and that writing is a solitary line of work.

 If you don’t want to be critiqued – then write for yourself, but don’t publish.
 If we get upset about a negative review, that’s OUR problem.
 The inability to be critiqued or to accept criticism is OUR character flaw, it has nothing to do with the reviewer.
 I’m not saying you have to like being critiqued, but we do need to grow up about it.
 If we can’t look criticism in the eye and take it like a man/woman, than we have no business publishing.

 If the dress doesn’t fit we put it back on the rack.
 My books and your books will not be a perfect fit for everyone.
 That is the readers right, and they are not less of a person for not enjoying it.
 Is somebody an idiot for not liking cheerios?
 No. In the same way, a reader is not an idiot for disliking a book.
 Remember, it’s a product.

-One time, a reader misunderstood something in my book, The Reluctant Godfather and I commented on their review to try to clear up the misunderstanding.
+One time years ago, when I was a young author, a reader misunderstood something in my book and I commented on their review to try to clear up the misunderstanding.

 *DIES A THOUSAND DEATHS*

 If I could go back and do that over – I would have never commented.
-It was rude to comment, no matter what my intentions, because by commenting I was telling them that their perception of the book was wrong.
+Even though I was friendly and politely in the comment, it was still intrinsically rude to comment, no matter what my intentions, because by commenting I was telling them that their perception of the book was wrong.
 Who are we to tell readers that their perception of the book is wrong?